hackthedev/agi/docs/concepts/How to make a computer curious.md

 If you get what im trying to say is that these "complex concepts" are just normal concepts build upon others!
 So the concept `weather` is just other concepts combined, like `rainy`, `sunny`, `foggy`, etc...

 Thats not all tho!
-We now have the concept of `weather`, imagine we have concept of `regions` or `locations`, now if you were to combine `weather` and `locations`, you could make a new layer and a mindmap like `climate`, consisting of concepts like `weather` and `locations`!
+We now have the concept of `weather`, imagine we have concepts of `region` or `location`, now if you were to combine `weather` and `location`, you could make a new layer and a mindmap like `climate`, consisting of concepts like `weather` and `location`!

 This means that everything is simply built upon each other!
 In theory you dont need any layers, but i think it helps to understand it better, at least it did for me